Submission Deadline: 1 July 2018, 23:59 UTC/GMT

 Can I display a visual postcard with my work on it in the art gallery?

 Yes.
-Each artist will be encouraged to bring 4.25-cm x 6-cm color postcards with an image of the work on the front and information about the piece on the back.
+Each artist will be encouraged to send or bring 4.25-cm x 6-cm color postcards with an image of the work on the front and information about the piece on the back.
 These will be displayed and available for attendees (so bring plenty).
 No commercial promotional materials will be allowed.

 Will SIGGRAPH Asia pay for any duty or taxes on international shipments?

 No. You are responsible for all import and export expenses.